AngelosPsy/EPPR/README.md

 ## Hints

 Here are some hints to the assignments' solution.
+There will be no hints to assignment 1.

 * [Hints to assignment 2] (https://www.dropbox.com/sh/p2cec39vdqfwtnn/AAAtKbLwoCJcqTc7lxSW1gR4a?dl=0)